 fig. 2.
 Laserax LXQ Laser Series

-- Excels at marking metal, because of their shorter wavelength and their pulsed capavb.
-They can also mark polymers
+- Excel at marking metals because of their shorter wavelength and pulsed laser beams.
+They can also mark polymers.

 - The L aserax LXQ 3D Vision series can do 3D marking with large tolerances for the positioning of the object using a 3D camera inside the laser head

-- Low maintenance marking solution as there are no replaceable parts and a MTBF of 100,000 hours for Laserax fiber lasers, LXQ series
+- Low maintenance marking solution as there are no replaceable parts and a typical MTBF of 100,000 hours (+10 years of continuous operation).

-- Lowest operating cost as fiber lasers are some of the most efficient lasers in the marking industry
+- Lowest operating cost, as fiber lasers are some of the most efficient lasers in the industry.

 - Can't mark organic materials such as wood or leather

-- Usually comes at a price point higher than CO2 laser markers, but similar to solid-state lasers
+- Usually comes at a higher price than CO2 laser markers, but similar to solid-state lasers

-Understanding the different choices available in laser marking systems will make it easier to determine which system is best suited to your materials and applications.
-Keeping this information in mind will guide you in your analyses of available laser technologies.
-Should you need further information or help with your decision, you can always contact our experts.
+Understanding the different choices available in laser marking systems will make it easier to determine which system is best suited to your application.
+If you need more information or help with your decision, don’t hesitate to contact our experts.